 Powerball vs Thunderball

 The Powerball is the long-shot, the one that probably won’t happen but will be life changing if it does.
-The Thunderball is the one that could very easily happen, either securing you the value of a brand new family home, or giving you a few extra coins in your pocket which you can then use to buy more tickets to the UK Thunderball and to the US Powerball, also known as the biggest lottery in the world.
+The Thunderball is the one that could very easily happen, either securing you the value of a brand new family home, or giving you a few extra coins in your pocket which you can then use to buy more lines to the UK Thunderball and to the US Powerball, also known as the biggest lottery in the world.

 Have a read of some other great articles from Multilotto